bhaettasch/watson-domain-expert-chatbot/src/web/README.md

 ### Using Docker

+Check if you need to create a `web/settings_local.py` file and fill it with your settings.

 You can build an image of the web application using the `Dockerfile`.

 To bring up the whole project, you can use `docker-compose` from within the top level `src` folder.